Skip to main content

 (sessions/new_users) %

-Configuring the GA4 Integration
+Configuring the GA4 integration

 You configure the GA integration within your Botify project settings.
-If you have UA connected to your project, please proceed to the Migrating to GA4 section below.

 Prerequisites